 Now here’s a study in contrasts.
 Meet Gina.
 She frequently wore bold, loud colors to fit in with an extroverted family and a competitive workplace.
 But the colors never felt quite right to her.
 In fact, they made her feel a little anxious.

 Gina discovered she is a soft, peaceful Type 2 woman who would feel much more comfortable in gentler colors and natural fabrics with graceful lines.
-After the makeover, she still incorporates color into her wardrobe, but in a more subtle way – like draping a floral scarf across her shoulders.
+After the makeover, she still incorporates color into her wardrobe, but more subtly – like draping a floral scarf across her shoulders.

 What if Gina had tried to revamp her look based purely on her body shape?
 She would have missed the mark entirely.
-By matching her clothing to her Type of beauty instead, she uncovered the deeper emotions and energy motivations that guided her in precisely the right direction.
+By matching her clothes to her Type of beauty instead, she uncovered the deeper emotions and energy motivations that guided her in precisely the right direction.
+That’s a much more powerful approach than choosing your clothes based on body type alone.

 What to Wear Based on the Feature You Want to Accentuate

 Did someone say v-necks and skinny jeans?
 With help from Dressing Your Truth, it’s easy and enjoyable to become your own fashion stylist.
-You can learn how to highlight your very best features and feel confident about getting dressed every day.
+You can learn how to highlight your very best features and feel confident about getting dressed every day in clothes you absolutely love.

 What’s your best feature?
-We need to draw attention to it Maybe it’s your bright smile, defined waist, toned legs, or flowing curves.
+We need to draw attention to it.
+Maybe it’s your bright smile, defined waist, toned legs, bust, or flowing curves.
 Here are some features many women want to accentuate, along with tips for drawing attention to these features in a stylish way.

 Proud of your legs?
-Accentuate your lower body with short dresses, skirts, and flared pants.
+Accentuate your lower body with short dresses, skirts, and flared pants or trousers.
 You can also wear pumps and go for nude colors to give that mile-long legs illusion.

-Try accentuating your curves with cinched or belted outfits.
+Try accentuating the curve of your body with cinched or belted outfits.
 Wrap dresses hit all the right places.
 Or for those who are less curvy, create the illusion of curves with side cut-out dresses, ruffled swimsuits, and sweetheart necklines.

 Face and smile

 Often, the most important feature to accentuate is your personality – the individual Energy Type behind your smile, posture, gait, movement, and more.
-No matter your shape, your clothing must match your personal energy.
+No matter your body shape, your clothes must match your personal energy.

 Take a look at Christine, a Type 3 woman who has sometimes felt like “too much” for other people.
 She’s vibrant and tends to move through the world at a fast pace.
 But her old wardrobe clashed with her naturally swift, intense movement.

-During her head-to-toe makeover, Christine learned that her shapeless, light-toned clothing wasn’t supporting her dynamic character.
+During her head-to-toe makeover, Christine learned that her shapeless, light-toned clothes weren’t supporting her dynamic character.
 She needed lots more color and a bit more structure too.

 And what a difference it made!
 With rich coral and jewel tones and a softly tailored blazer, Christine’s revamped look supports her energy and still allows easy movement.
 Finally, she can experience the empowerment of feeling “just right” instead of “too much.”